forseti-security/forseti-security/_docs/_latest/use/cli/server.md

 ---
 title: Server
-order: 007
+order: 106
 ---

 # {{ page.title }}

-Forseti Server is tool to retrieve and update the server settings.
+Use the CLI to request the server to retrieve and use new settings.

 ---